 Psychological trauma can affect your life for many years after the event or situation that caused it.
 Trauma doesn’t easily resolve itself.
 Further, it’s especially difficult to try to do it on your own.

-At Westwind Recovery®, our trauma therapy program helps you learn about the emotions your trauma caused, where they originate, and how to react in a healthier manner.
+At Westwind Recovery® in Los Angeles, our trauma therapy program helps you learn about the emotions your trauma caused, where they originate, and how to react in a healthier manner.
 Finding help allows you to restore happiness and stability to your life.

-No matter what form your trauma takes, our team at Westwind Recovery® is here to help you work through it.
+No matter what form your trauma takes, our team at Westwind Recovery® is Los Angeles is here to help you work through it.
 We understand the challenges you’re facing and will help you develop the tools you need to heal.

 What is Trauma Therapy?